-The Middleburg Barn, is our version of rustic luxury at its finest!
+The Middleburg Barn®, is our version of rustic luxury at its finest!
 This is the newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
-Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind.
+Designed and built with a tradition of preservation and conservation in mind.